okfn/okfn.github.com/blog/_posts/2014-01-10-olap-introduction.md

 ------------------

 In operational systems update of information is permitted even required.
-Keeping change history might be impractial in events with hight fequency.
+Keeping change history might be impractical in events with high frequency.
 From analytical point of view this might be undesired, as we would like to know historical evolution of a state.
-For example: it is sufficient to know actual account amount in the bank or available budget of a kind, analysts would like to see how the amount changed over time, how it migh have been influenced by other events.
+For example: it is sufficient to know actual account amount in the bank or available budget of a kind, analysts would like to see how the amount changed over time, how it might have been influenced by other events.

 One of the differences that I consider crucial are the system requirements: